🌟 Improve your sports field with a expert audit.

 These macro-elements are essential for the development of vegetation, but their concentration is always lower than Nitrogen, Potassium and Phosphorus.

 Soils with low cation exchange can suffer from magnesium deficiencies.
-Also soils with pH high in magnesium and do not allow the roots to absorb it.
+Also soils with High pH retain magnesium and do not allow the roots to absorb it.
 It is an element that moves easily through the plant; deficient plants move their magnesium to the newer leaves, leaving the older leaves with a yellowish tinge between the veins, and the veins turn a deep dark green.
 Sometimes the older leaves may turn reddish while maintaining the chlorosis between the veins.

 Sulphur deficiency | Photo courtesy of www.yara.us